programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 d) Check your e-mail inbox for a verification code and input this into the web browser.

 ### Step 2.
 Creating a "Computer Vision" Resource in Azure
+Azure Computer Vision uses a virtual computer resource to process the images you send it.
+In this step, we will create that resource.

 a) Go to [https://portal.azure.com/](https://portal.azure.com/).